Hot Melt Packaging Tape Vs Acrylic Packaging Tape: What's The actual Difference?

 Acrylic packaging tapes, on the other hand, offer a wider temperature range than that of the hot melt tapes, ranging from 32*F to 140*F. An acrylic tape is ideal for applications that involve low and/or high humidity conditions, as well as long term storage.
 Acrylic tapes also have a stronger resistance to oxidation, allowing it to to be uninfluenced by exposure to sunlight, meaning it won't yellow like hot melt packaging tape does.

-- Can only be purchased in hand-grade rolls
+- Can be purchased in hand-grade and machine-grade rolls

 - Often considered more of an "economy grade" packaging tape